Battle of Xiaoting: Prelude

 Liu Bei desired to avenge Guan Yu and take back Jing Province, so he made preparations for war against Sun Quan.
 When Zhao Yun, a veteran general under Liu Bei, tried to dissuade his lord from going to war with Sun Quan, Liu Bei ignored him.
 Later, when Liu Bei launched the campaign against Sun Quan, he did not bring Zhao Yun along and instead left him behind to guard Jiangzhou.
 Qin Mi, an official under Liu Bei, also advised his lord against going to war with Sun Quan but ended up being thrown into prison.

 Liu Bei ordered Zhang Fei to lead 10,000 troops from Langzhong to join him at Jiangzhou.
 During the mobilisation, Zhang Fei was assassinated by his subordinates Fan Qiang (范彊) and Zhang Da (張達), who cut off his head and brought it along with them as they defected to Sun Quan's side.
 Zhang Fei's adjutant wrote a report to Liu Bei.
 When Liu Bei heard that Zhang Fei's adjutant sent him a report, he exclaimed: "Oh!
 (Zhang) Fei is dead."

 In August 221, Liu Bei personally led his army to attack Sun Quan.
 He also gave higher appointments to some mid-ranking Shu officers from Jing Province, such as Feng Xi and Zhang Nan, to further raise his army's morale for the campaign.
 Sun Quan sent Zhuge Jin as his representative to meet Liu Bei and start peace talks.
 When Zhuge Jin met Liu Bei, he said:

-"I heard that your army has come from Baidicheng, and that your subjects have advised you to reject peace talks due to the hostilities between us which arose from the King of Wu's occupation of Jing Province and Guan Yu's death.
-I am deeply worried because such thinking shows narrow-mindedness on their part, as well as their failure to take the bigger picture into consideration.
-I shall attempt to explain the gravity of the situation to Your Majesty.
-If Your Majesty can temporarily lower your pride, put aside your anger, and carefully think through what I am about to say, I am sure that Your Majesty will be able to finalise your decision.
-There will also be no need to seek further counsel from your subjects.
-Is Your Majesty's relationship with Guan Yu comparable to that with the emperors (of the Han dynasty)?
-Is one Jing Province comparable to the entire Empire?
-Between your two enemies, whom do you hate more?
-If you can answer these questions, then I am sure it won't be difficult for you to finalise your decision."
+"I have heard that your banners and drums have arrived at Baidicheng.
+I fear that the ministers will argue that the King of Wu's invasion of this province will harm Guan Yu, causing deep resentment and great calamity, and that it is not advisable to make peace.
+This shows that you are focusing on the small matter and not paying attention to the big one.
+Let me discuss with Your Majesty the weight and magnitude of this matter.
+If Your Majesty restrains your anger and heeds my words, the decision can be made immediately without consulting the other ministers.
+How does Your Majesty compare Guan Yu's kinship with that of the late Emperor?
+How does the size of Jingzhou compare to that of the entire realm?
+Both are enemies, but who should be dealt with first?
+If you understand these factors, the matter will be as easy as turning your hand."

 Liu Bei refused to listen to him.